 You can use Quick Analysis to select data and instantly see different ways to visualize that data.

-You can create lots of charts that include tables, line charts, bar charts, radar charts, and so on.
+You can create Available chart types in Office that include tables, line charts, bar charts, radar charts, and so on.

 You can create scorecards that use conditional formatting and Key Performance Indicators (KPIs) in Power Pivot to show at a glance whether performance is on or off target for one or more metrics.

 You can use Power Map to analyze and map data on a three-dimensional (3D) globe.

 Step 3: Add filters